Traffic calming measures to control speed include speed humps, chicanes or intersection narrowing.

 Criteria to apply for traffic calming measures

 We receive many requests from residents to install traffic calming measures.
-The concerns usually have 2 main issues:

 - motorists travelling faster than the permitted speed limit

 - vehicles using their residential street as a thoroughfare.

 - have the issue happening along the length of the street, not at one particular location